Cosmian/mse-cli/documentation/docs/getting_started.md

 2 directories, 6 files
 ```

-The file `app.py` is a basic flask application with no extra code.
-Adapt your own application to MSE does not require any modification to your python code:
+The file `app.py` is a basic Flask application with no extra code.
+Adapt your own application to MSE does not require any modification to your Python code:

 ```python
 from http import HTTPStatus